-Dependent on location, you’ll need the appropriate paperwork and contracts to suit your country’s laws.
+Dependent on location, you’ll need the appropriate paperwork and assured shorthold tenancy agreements to suit your country’s laws.
 A solicitor will always be the best bet to protect from the nuances of the contract and any rising situation.
 It might cost a little extra in the short-term but stands to save you thousands when you need it.

 What type of insurance should I take out?

 Make sure to review the many options of landlord insurance for your property.
 First, you need to protect your property from damage due to unforeseen circumstances.
 Your buildings and contents insurance will need updating to cover tenants.

 You also need insurance to protect you from unpaid rent or unpaid bills situations, especially if you’re still paying into a mortgage.
 Specific buy-to-let insurance policies are a must to protect your buy to let mortgages.

 It's landlord's legal responsibilities making sure that the property is kept in its best state of repair—including everything from a leaky roof to a dripping tap.
 You’ll effectively be on call 24 hours a day, 7 days a week.
 Make sure you have a selection of tradesmen in your written tenancy agreement and do your best to build a healthy relationship with them.
 Even with the best luck in the world, you’re going to need them far more often than you think (e.g. end of the tenancy).

 How much tax and insurance do I have to pay?

 Again, each country has its own regulations in rental income tax, local council tax, National Insurance, and the different required licences you’ll need to acquire.

 Each government approved ’s website will have the details you need—including costs and how to pay and a government approved deposit scheme sample.
 It should be one of the very first stops for would-be landlords.